CACI-IMG/ForecasterDocs/user-guide/Analysis/Charts-And-Error-Metrics.md

 - Shift + mouse wheel zooms both horizontally and vertically

-For the Time Series Chart, the legend contains error metrics for each forecast project or snapshot so that the user can assess the performance of each forecast when compared to the actuals.
-The three error metrics are root mean square, mean absolute error and PE and are calculated for the validation set only.
+For the Time Series Chart the legend contains, for each forecast project, error metrics that measure the performance of each forecast when compared to the actuals.
+The two error metrics are Root Mean Square (RMS) and Mean Absolute Error (MAE), and are calculated for the forecast range only.

 ## Error metrics